AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

 1. If your Client ID was empty, select **[!UICONTROL Generate a key pair]** to create a public and private key pair.

     The keys will then be automatically downloaded with a default expiry date of 365 days.
 Once expired, you will need to create a new key pair and update the integration in the configuration file.
 Using the Option 2, you can choose to manually create and upload your **[!UICONTROL Public key]** with a longer expiry date.

+    >[!CAUTION]
+    >
+    >You should save the config.zip file when the download prompt comes up since you will not be able to download it again.

     ![](assets/do-not-localize/adobe_io_4.png)